jumpingjoy/watchnationpro/garmin-venu-review.md

 ---
 title: Garmin Venu Review
-description:  Are you having problems with health, fitness, safety as a women?
+description:  Are you having problems with health, fitness, safety as a woman?
 Do you want to have a better and portable health monitor with you?
 Here you will find out how you can easily fix this by...
 sidebar: right
 ---
 {% include image.html img="apple-watch-6.jpg" alt="Alt for image" caption="
 Garmin Venu Review" align="center" %}

-The Garmin brand (formerly known as ProNav)was founded in the year 1989 in Kansas, United States.
-Since the year 2010, the company was incorporated at Switzerland.
+The Garmin brand (formerly known as ProNav) was founded in 1989 in Kansas, United States.
+Since the year 2010, the company was incorporated in Switzerland.

-Garmin is specialized in providing GPS technology for aviation, marine, automotive, sports and outdoor activities.
-They have advanced in the field of wearable technology which makes them a stiff competitor for other leading  brands such as Apple and Fitbit for activity tracker and smartwatch.
+Garmin is specialized in providing GPS technology for aviation, marine, automotive, sports, and outdoor activities.
+They have advanced in wearable technology, which makes them a stiff competitor for other leading brands such as Apple and Fitbit for activity tracker and smartwatch.

-Offering high-quality skin care treatments made using only botanical ingredients, the Mario Badescu range comprises an entire range of quality products including facial cleansers, lotions and moisturizers.
-Mario Badescu Vitamin C Serum is rated among the best serums available on the market.
-You’re about to find out why.
-This serum is extremely lightweight and focuses on perfecting the wrinkled and damaged parts of your face.
-Infused with a potent form of ascorbic acid, along with other natural ingredients, your skin will drastically increase its collagen production.
-The Mario Badescu mixture will make your skin more hydrated, plump, and full of youthful energy.
-An interesting ingredient in this product is that it has collagen included in its ingredient list.
-Vitamin C is so effective as a topical because it helps stimulate collagen production on your skin.
-The Mario Badescu solution not only has ascorbic acid in their ingredients, but they have also added collagen to their ingredient list, further enhancing their solution’s impact on your skin.

 ## What are the Key Features of Garmin Venu and its Performance?